saurabhnative/hashnodeblogposts/ckfo0z9tv01o0zns1etu54crk.md

-## Lessons I learnt while learning UI design as a frontend developer
+## Things I learnt while learning UI design as a frontend developer

 Every year I see frontend developer roadmap videos released which are filled with tons of latest tools, frameworks and libraries to cover, in order to become a successful frontend developer.
 It's important to learn them but there is one thing which I  see missing in a lot of these articles which is UI design and let me tell you why with this 3 simple reasons: